roubkar/aim-docs/docs/sdk.md

 title: aim SDK
 sidebar_label: SDK
 ---

-# SDK

-Aim SDK is a very simple and easy to learn tool that saves the info about the
+aim SDK is a very simple and easy to learn tool that saves the info about the

 ```py
 import aim